 Expecting a new baby in the family brings changes and challenges for everyone.
 Some people adapt easily to new ways of doing things, while others find it harder to cope.

 If you’re feeling low or down please do talk to someone.
-Your GP, midwife or public health nurse (health visitor) are a good starting point.
+Your GP, midwife or health visitor are a good starting point.
 You won’t be telling them anything they haven’t heard before, and they’ll be able to offer you support when you need it throughout your pregnancy and beyond.

-If you have suffered or are currently suffering with depression or mental health problems, please do talk to them about this too because you may need extra support once your baby has arrived.
-Severe mental illness can progress more quickly and be more severe after giving birth.
+If you have suffered or are currently suffering with depression or mental health problems, talk to them about this too because you may need extra support once your baby has arrived.
 If you see a psychiatric nurse, psychiatrist or psychologist, tell them that you’re pregnant so that they can help you if you need it.
 They’ll also advise you if you’re on medication.

 Your baby is learning new things throughout your pregnancy; even before they’re born they can hear you and will pick up on your feelings.
 That is why it’s really important for you to be as physically and emotionally well in yourself as you can be.

 Your baby’s brain development

 Here’s an overview of how and when your baby learns to feel and respond during the pregnancy.